akomandooru/akomandooru.github.io/_posts/2026-09-02-where-ai-dlc-fits.md

 title: "AI-DLC Fits the Team Altitude.
 Cross-Team Arbitration Is a Different Problem"
 ---

-# AI-DLC Fits the Team Altitude.
-Cross-Team Arbitration Is a Different Problem

-**A three-altitude map showing what Agile/Scrum/SAFe already solve, what AI changes, and where AI-DLC actually sits.**

 ![Three Altitude Hero]({{ '/assets/ThreeAltitudeHero.png' | relative_url }})

 ---